 In March of 2014, I began a Project 365 that ended up capturing one of the most transitional years of my life, and taught me to love photography in new ways.

-This sort of project has become popular in recent years and I am its recent advocate.
-It is so incredible to look back on some aspect of life throughout a whole year as it progress through the seasons, through the highlights, the news, the changes, the holidays, even the mundane daily chores and tasks that seem so incredibly un picturesque in the moment - something about revisiting those moments a year later breeds appreciation and gratefulness in a different level than I've experienced before.
+This sort of project has become popular in recent years and I am a huge advocate.
+It is so incredible to look back on some aspect of life throughout a whole year as it progress through the seasons, through the highlights, the news, the changes, the holidays, even the mundane daily chores and tasks that seem so incredibly unpicturesque in the moment - something about revisiting those moments a year later breeds appreciation and gratefulness on a whole new level.

 For New Project Starters

 Establish a System of Organization